Google Cloud Audit

 Now that you have set up collection for Google Cloud Audit, install the Sumo Logic App to use the pre-configured searches and dashboards that provide visibility into your environment for real-time analysis of overall usage.

-To install the app:
+To install the app, do the following:

-2. In the Search Apps field, search for and then select your app.
+- In the π Search Apps field, run a search for your desired app, then select it.

 note

-• Choose Source Category and select a source category from the list; or
+- Choose Source Category and select a source category from the list for Default Value.

-Viewing Google Cloud Audit Dashboards
+Viewing Google Cloud Audit dashboardsβ

 See the overview of audit activities including resource creation and deletion, operations, users, and authorization failures.